beshubh/writings/tech/scaling-messaging.md

  - Atleast once delivery.
  - Even though bullmq promises exactly once delivery but that too fails and in the worst case give at least once delivery.

-Meaning when we queue a job in the background messaging queue(MQ or bullMQ) promises it to be delivered at least once.
-If for some reason it doesn't receives acknowledgement from the consumer(subscriber) that it has received the message or it has processed the message, MQ will re-deliver this message.
+Meaning when we queue a job in the background messaging queue(MQ or bullMQ) promises it to be delivered to the consumer at least once.
+If for some reason it doesn't receives acknowledgement from the consumer that it has received the message or it has processed the message, MQ will re-deliver this message.
 Now if our consumer is not idempotent this re-delivery can cause a disastrous effect which it did in our case.

 ```js